cobrbra/immigration_queue_simulation_edinburgh_airport/shiny/shiny_data/README.md

 # Shiny App data

 We've not provided data to run our Shiny App locally here -- it's too big to work smoothly with GitHub.
 We're more than happy to provide some that we've made earlier, however.
-Alternately, it can be generated directly by running `targets::tar_make()` from the home directory of this repository.
+Alternately, it can be generated directly by running `targets::tar_make()` from the home directory of this repository (note this might take a long time -- depending on your compute availability, up to an entire day).